 Generally speaking, you have three options:

-- Replace your car key at the dealership
+Third, replace your car key at the dealership.

 What is the best option?
 Well, that depends on your situation (emergency/non-emergency, the year of manufacture and model of your car, and more.)
 Each option has pros and cons.
 We cover each below so you can choose your best option.

-First, remember this: If you simply want to make a duplicate key – you have a working key and simply want to get a spare one – the process is faster, easier and cheaper.
+First, remember this: If you want to make a duplicate key – you have a working key and simply want to get a spare one – the process is faster, easier and cheaper.

 This article is for those who have lost their car keys and don’t have a duplicate spare key.

 Your first option, Call an automotive locksmith: